NicholasFarrow/nicholasfarrow.github.io/_posts/2019-12-19-X1-Extreme-Post-Arch-Linux-Installation-Configuration.md

 ~~~

 ### HDMI (External Display)
-After switching to nvidia grahpics (see above), the display will be outputted to any plugged in HDMI monitor.
+After switching to nvidia graphics (see above), the display will be outputted to any plugged in HDMI monitor.
 To extend my screen for another i3 desktop I use `xrandr --output HDMI-0 --auto --right-of eDP-1-1`.

 ### Display Server xorg
 All my xorg configs in `/etc/X11/xorg.conf.d/` are now controlled by `optimus-manager`.